 They do the same thing while in captivity.
 If temperatures get too high, they will utilize their hides and dig into their substrate to try and escape the heat.
 For situations like those, it’s good to have a thermostat on hand so that you can avoid taking the risk of your tank even getting to that point.

 It’s easier for them to escape harsh temperatures while in the wild, but in the tank, they have very limited places to run to.
 On top of that, the heat is trapped in an enclosed area that can make it that much more overwhelming.
-If you’re a leopard gecko owner already and you want to avoid this from happening, then check something like this out from Amazon for proper regulation (heat mats only).
+If you’re a leopard gecko owner already and you want to avoid this from happening, try a thermostat for proper regulation (heat mats only).

 Most owners know to always have a device to regulate their temperatures, but some don’t, so I figured with that recommendation that I could help those who are newer to owning their geckos.
 Heat lamps and heat mats get extremely hot, so trying to set up a successful tank without having something that will keep those temperatures down is very hard and pretty much impossible, especially if you’re a busy person and aren’t at home all the time.